syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/create-pdf-document-in-the-created-event-of-sfpdfviewer.md

 documentation: ug
 ---

-# Create PDF document in the created event of Blazor SfPdfViewer Component
+# Create PDF document in the created event of SfPdfViewer Component

 You can create PDF document in the SfPdfViewer's `Created` event and load the same document in the viewer.